wemmm/My-CV/README.md

 **Artist/Designer** (2012 to 2017)
 *Freelance artist/designer*
 I created print and web graphics for a variety of clients, and also my own intaglio print work.

-**Mousetail Coffee Stories** (April 2016 to April 2017)
-*Supervisor*
-Making, serving & talking about coffee, providing bonhomie to the coffee lovers of London, training new staff.

 ## Interests
 #### When I'm not coding, you can find me: